hackle/blog-rust/raw/generics-keep-it-generic.md

 Believe me, I am in no position to gloat here: as a C# / Object-Oriented programmer back then, it took me VERY long to figure out exactly why.

-These days we may take it for granted in any language (with the exception of Go), but for a long time generics was pretty much an idea for the functional programming crowd.
-Extraordinary stories were to be told about the introduction of it to the likes of Java or C#; at the same time, it's helpful to understand because of its history, generics does not always fit into the slowly evolving (if not sometimes stagnant) OO thinking, in fact, it can be at odds with it.
+These days we may take it for granted in any language (with the exception of Go), but for a long time generics was mostly exclusive for the functional programming crowd.
+Extraordinary stories were to be told about the introduction of it to the likes of Java or C#; at the same time, it's helpful to understand that due to its history, generics does not always fit into the slowly evolving (if not sometimes stagnant) OO thinking, in fact, it can be at odds with that.

 ## a is forall

 No suspensions.
-The point of epiphany for me was when I learned from Haskell that a more verbose way to express the `id` function above.
+The point of epiphany for me was when I learned from Haskell that a more verbose way to write the `id` function above.
 (Think of `a` as `T` if that suits your better)

 ```Haskell
 id :: forall a. a -> a
 ```

-`forall a.` really says everything there is about generics: any meaningful implementation of `id` must apply to ANY possible type `a`.
+`forall a.` really says everything there is: any meaningful implementation of `id` must apply to ALL possible types.

 Now take a minute to think about it: this is a tall order!
-It's like asking a chef to cook a dish that everyone on earth will like.
-Well, that's actually quite impossible, but you get the idea: the dish must be very, very *generic*.
+It's like asking a chef to cook a dish that everyone on earth likes.
+Well, that's actually quite impossible, but you get the idea: if it ever is possible, the dish must be very, very *generic*!

 For the `id` function, it really cannot be too particular, and it best not make ANY assumptions about its input: is it an `Int`?
 A `String`?
 A complex class or struct?
 No!
 That's not the way to go about it.
 It must obey the only rule: keep it **generic**!

-Now you see, `id` cannot assume knowledge, or pry into the type of its parameter; That really leaves it not many options; actually, there is only ONE sensible implementation:
+Now you see, `id` cannot assume knowledge, or pry into the type of its parameter; That really leaves it very few options; actually, there is only ONE sensible implementation:

 ```CSharp
 T Id<T>(T thing)